 - Wash your dog’s bedding often

-Although all dogs produce some level of dander those breeds that only shed a minimal amount are considered hypoallergenic.
+Although all dogs produce some level of dander, low shedding dog breeds are classed as hypoallergenic dogs.

 Whatever size of dog you fancy, we’ve got you covered.
-We’ve sniffed out our favourite sneeze free fidos, from Toy Poodles to Giant Schnauzers and everything in between.
+We’ve sniffed out our favorite sneeze-free dogs, from Toy Poodles to Giant Schnauzers and everything in between.
 There is bound to be a perfect pooch out there for you.

-Here’s our top picks of dogs that don’t shed.
+Here are our top picks of breeds that don’t shed

 Small dogs that don’t shed